openmobilehub/omh-storage/README.md

     cancellableCollector.addCancellable(cancellable)
    ```

+### Create files
+For create files, just use the instance you created of the `omhStorageClient` and call method `createFile` sending as parameter the desired name, mime type and parent id.

 If you are configuring this step by step on the `code-starter` branch:
 1. Copy this snippet
 2. Go to the file `FileViewerViewModel`
-3. Search the comment `// Add here snippet for list files`
+3. Search the comment `// Add here snippet for create files`
 4. Paste there the snippet

-### Create files
-For create files, just use the instance you created of the `omhStorageClient` and call method `createFile` sending as parameter the desired name, mime type and parent id.

    ```kotlin
     val cancellable = omhStorageClient.createFile(name, mimeType, parentId)